MOJUDrinks/moju-ae-challenge/README.md

    - Which town sold the most MOJU products in 2023?
    - Which product showed the greatest absolute increase in revenue from Q1 to Q4?
-   - Which customer sold the greatest proportion of units on deal (i.e. below normal retail price)?
 4. During the period covered by the data, some products were sold on promotion (i.e. for a lower retail price than normal).
 We want to understand our _Rate of Sale_, and even more so, our _Base_